kammitama5/kammitama5.github.io/_posts/2017-6-18-Sunday-June-18th.md

   to me was that the review was a really good one!
-  When I say "good", I mean that the reviewer pointed out what I did well, but also suggested that I don't get into the habit of doing X or Y. That kind of stuff is *really* helpful to me.
+  When I say "good", I mean that the reviewer pointed out what I did well, but also suggested that I don't get into the habit of doing X or Y. That kind of stuff is *really* helpful to me so *as* I'm learning, I don't fall into bad habits and make an effort to correct myself and follow good practices.

 - Bonus: It was succinct and to the point.
 This person is probably a programmer :)